eltharynd/authpal/README.md

 /*
   cors should also be set.
-  those are required by secure httpOnly cookies by browsers */
+  those are required for secure httpOnly cookies by browsers */
 ```